-To obtain student transportation, parents/guardians must file requests with the district in which they live by April 1 of the preceding school year or within 30 days of moving to the district.
-Parents/Guardians must contact their local public school district to determine their eligibility.
-Students who are currently enrolled at Saint Martin de Porres School and with their school district will receive transportation forms with their re-registration packed mid-year.
+To obtain student transportation, parent/guardian must file requests with the district in which they live by April 1st of the preceding school year or within 30 days of moving to the district.
+The parent/guardian must contact their local public school district to determine their eligibility.
+Students who are currently enrolled at Saint Martin de Porres School and with their school district will receive transportation forms with their re-registration pack mid-year.
 Transportation forms must returned upon re-registration of student(s).